Mastectomy (Removal of the Breast) for Breast CancerSkip to the navigation

 - Total or simple mastectomy, which is the removal of the whole breast.

 - Modified radical mastectomy, which is the removal of the whole breast and the lymph nodes under the arm (axillary lymph nodes).

-Men with breast cancer usually have a modified radical mastectomy.
+Men with breast cancer usually have one of the mastectomy procedures.

 Depending on the location of the tumor in the breast or other factors, some women may be able to have a skin-sparing or nipple-sparing mastectomy.
 Skin-sparing mastectomy leaves most of the skin that was over the breast, except for the nipple and the areola.
 Nipple-sparing mastectomy saves the skin over the breast as well as the nipple and areola.